wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

 [Cloudflare](https://www.cloudflare.com/) is a security and performance service which offers features designed to enhance the security, speed, and reliability of websites and internet applications, including CDN, WAF, DNS services and SSL/TLS encryption.
 Wallarm can act as a connector to secure APIs running on Cloudflare.

-The Wallarm filtering node is deployed externally and acts as a connector between Cloudflare and Wallarm.
-On the Cloudflare side, you only need to run an additional worker using the Wallarm-provided code to route traffic to the connector.
+To use Wallarm as a connector for Cloudflare, you need to **deploy the Wallarm node externally** and **run a Cloudflare worker using the Wallarm-provided code** to route traffic to the Wallarm node for analysis.

-<a name="cloudflare-modes"></a> The Cloudflare integration supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) modes:
+<a name="cloudflare-modes"></a> The Cloudflare connector supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) traffic flows:

 === "In-line traffic flow"